Opinion | Marjorie Taylor Greene’s vile new antics highlight a 50-year GOP story

 Meanwhile, Trip Gabriel reports this remarkable tidbit about the thinking of Republicans in Pennsylvania:

-GOP leaders recognize the extent to which the former president unleashed waves of support for their party.
+G.O.P. leaders recognize the extent to which the former president unleashed waves of support for their party.
 In Pennsylvania, just as in some Midwestern states, a surge of new Republican voters with grievances about a changing America was triggered by Mr. Trump, and only Mr. Trump.

-As Kabaservice summed it up to me: “They’ve lost any sense of why conservatives would need to police its boundaries against kooks and extremists.”
+As Kabaservice summed it up to me: “They’ve lost any sense of why conservatives would need to police” the GOP’s “boundaries against kooks and extremists.”

 Read more: